shendude/playlist-preserver/README.md

 Regular text highlighting denotes older changes made to the base playlist file before the latest file submission/update.
 Bold text denotes recent changes made since the last update.
 Crossed-out-text denotes songs that have been removed from the playlist.
 Black text denotes songs that made up the base playlist file (eg. the playlist you had when you first started tracking it).
 Blue highlighting indicates changes made by the user (the soundcloud account holder who originally made the playlist).
 Orange highlighting are songs removed by soundcloud (due to copyright takedowns, possibly due to the artist taking down the song).

+-**How do I make changes to my soundcloud playlist?**

+Only the soundcloud user who has made the playlist can change it.
+Visit the soundcloud how-to guide (link:http://uploadandmanage.help.soundcloud.com/customer/en/portal/topics/832450-your-playlists/articles?b_id=9645) for more info.
 #closing notes
 to see an example of this app in action, feel free to look at my own playlist: